easysoftware/developer-portal-devs/docs/Frontend_tutorials/FE-Testing.md

 Lets see something about Playwright.

-You need to run application server aside and run against it Playwright.
+You need to run an application server aside and run Playwright against it.

 How to do that:
 Make sure that you have bundle install and assets precompiled